 The present building is situated next to the Visitor Centre.
-This was originally built as a Girls School by Seigneur Ernest Le Pelley in 1841, completing the project which had been envisaged by his brother Pierre Le Pelley in consultation with his good friend Rev Cachemaille, which was to use to the best advantage for Sark’s community the surplus of money being generated by the new silver mining venture.
+The Visitor Centre was originally built as a Girls School by Seigneur Ernest Le Pelley in 1841, completing the project which had been envisaged by his brother Pierre Le Pelley in consultation with his good friend Rev Cachemaille, which was to use to the best advantage for Sark’s community the surplus of money being generated by the new silver mining venture.

 The original prison stood not far from where St Peters Church is today.
 This was built at the insistence of Sir Thomas Leighton, Governor of Guernsey.
 Amyce (Amias, Amice or Amys) de Carteret, the second son of Helier de Carteret (the first Seigneur of Sark), was administrating Sark on behalf of his thirteen-year-old nephew, Philippe de Carteret, at that time.
 At a meeting of the Chief Pleas on 2nd November 1597 he counseled for the building of the prison and donated a piece of Manoir land, on the southern side of the site for the present church.

-The decision to build a prison was part of the strategy to strengthen Sark’s defences against the ever-present threat of invasion.
-This was soon after the defeat of the Spanish Armada and involved building batteries at L’Eperquerie and Creux harbour.
+The decision to build a prison the first was part of the strategy to strengthen Sark’s defences against the ever-present threat of invasion.
+This was soon after the defeat of the Spanish Armada in 1588 and involved building batteries at L’Eperquerie and Creux harbour.
 It was necessary to have a place to detain the enemy (foreign raiders in an unsettled period), where military prisoners could be secured in “an enclosed place or house sufficiently strong to prevent escape”.

 Amyce was empowered by the Royal Court of Guernsey to appoint a Gaoler or Porter whose duties were to guard the prisoners.
 Since this job was considered more dangerous as Sark did not have a fort the Sark goaler was to receive the same pay as Guernsey’s gaolers.